Originally published 07/20/2018

 “Chain restaurant with a local mission.”

 Brothers Ian and Adam Lieberman opened their first Fuzzy’s Taco Shop in Brandon in 2016.
-About one year later, the Tampa Bay natives opened their second taco shop near the University of South Florida in Tampa, and now Lakeland will be their third location.
+About one year later, the Tampa Bay natives opened their second taco shop near the University of South Florida in Tampa, and now Lakeland is their third location.

 Allow me to pause for a second.
 Disclaimer: yes, I may be a little partial to my excitement for a Fuzzy’s in town — after all, I am a Texas native.

 The first Fuzzy’s opened in Fort Worth, Texas in 2003.

 “Fuzzy’s is a concept born and tested in the Dallas/Fort Worth area and is now expanding nationwide with a real focus on the things that are important to us — the next generation of consumers,” says Ian.

 Fuzzy’s may not be a local restaurant, but the owners opened up about their Tampa Bay roots and their strategy to invest back into the community and city of Lakeland just like they have been with their Tampa location.

 “There are a couple things that are important to us.
 First, we are a family business.
 We are laser-focused on being active participants and citizens, and we realize that there is no success without investing in your community.
 What we have done in our first two locations is take major stock from the chamber and organizations, partnering with local churches and local businesses,” says Ian.

 The University of South Florida is one of Fuzzy’s Tampa largest customers, including students, staff, and faculty.
 “We appreciate them, and we have gone above and beyond where we partner with every one of their athletics teams and donate to all of their fundraisers,” says Ian.